KasiaKasia/ssr-tailwind-company-hierarchical-structure/README.md

 # About

 The application has been designed with `WCAG` (`Web Content Accessibility Guidelines`) accessibility standards in mind, to ensure digital accessibility.
 The project includes libraries such as: `@ngrx/store`, `TailwindCSS`.
-The `Composite design pattern` was used to implement the company's employee structure.
+The `Composite design pattern` is also applied.
 You can run the project using SSR `Server-Side Rendering`.
 Change detection using the `Zone.js` library has been switched to the `provideExperimentalZonelessChangeDetection()` method, in order to improve performance.

 ## Steps to run the application using SSR